Divyansh-89/Micro-Project-II/README.md

 - 🌐 **Easy Deployment**: Host the dashboard on GitHub Pages or access via ESP32 IP.
 - 🔌 **Plug & Play**: Auto-connect feature—no need to manually enter IP address.
 - ➕ **Expandable**: Add more sensors like BMP180, rain sensors, etc.
-- 🆕 Random Weather Facts: Enjoy a rotating section that shows fun weather-related trivia.
+- 🆕 **Random Weather Facts**: Enjoy a rotating section that shows fun weather-related trivia.
-- 🆕 Live Chart Visualization: Real-time charts for temperature and humidity trends.
+- 🆕 **Live Chart Visualization**: Real-time charts for temperature and humidity trends.
+- ⬇️ **CSV Export**: Download all sensor readings as a CSV file for analysis.

 ---